American Studies

 Research Keywords Asian diasporic visual culture, speculative aesthetics, queer and trans of color critique, environmental humanities, transpacific thought, settler-colonial studies

 K Yin (they/them/ta) is a PhD student in the Department of American Studies.
-Their research attends to the anarchic possibilities of yellow that emerge through Asian/American and Asian diasporic art oriented toward the post-, in-, and non-human.
+Their current research explores the anarchic possibilities of an Asian/American aesthetics that attends to discourses of the (in)human.
+Their project looks to metaphors of the ecological and otherworldly, primarily engaging 19th- and 20th-century visual archives and contemporary Asian diasporic art and performance.

 Third Year PhD Students